uixcoder/DevOps_online_2022Q1Q2/FinalProject/readme.md

 # PetClinic Project AWS Deployments

-The project [**spring-framework-petclinic**](https://github.com/spring-petclinic/spring-framework-petclinic) was selected as sample project for AWS Deployment.
+The project [**spring-framework-petclinic**](https://github.com/spring-petclinic/spring-framework-petclinic) was selected as a sample project for AWS Deployment.

 ![d1](img/d1.png)

-[My forked version of project](https://github.com/uixcoder/spring-framework-petclinic) has some small changes (related to default database selection) in **pom.xml** file as i done 2 variants of deployment.
+[My forked version of project](https://github.com/uixcoder/spring-framework-petclinic) has some small changes (related to the default database selection) in **pom.xml** file as i done 2 variants of deployment.

 ## Main Stages on working with Deployments: